tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 ## Basic Ingredients of a `ggplot`:

 ### The `ggplot()` function
-The foundation of any `ggplot` visualization is the `ggplot()` function.
+The basis of any `ggplot` visualization is the `ggplot()` function.
 This function sets the base for defining a default dataset and default aesthetics, which are inherited by all subsequent layers unless explicitly overridden.

 These default aesthetics, or in simpler terms, mapping variables, define how data variables are represented in terms of visual properties such as axes, colors, shapes, and sizes.